adopt-liveview/adopt-liveview/priv/pages/2024/04-11-listing-data-en_US.md

 ---

-In the previous lesson, we created several products!
+In the previous lesson we created some products!
 Let's create a simple page to list saved products.

 %{
 title: "This lesson is a direct continuation of the previous one.",